 NOTE: If you have an iPad or iPod touch, the wording of the menu option will match your device’s name accordingly.
-Folks with multiple iOS devices will see the Take Photo and Scan Documents options listed separately underneath each device heading in the sub-menu.
+Folks with multiple iOS devices will see the Take Photo and Scan Documents options listed separately underneath each device heading.

 TUTORIAL: How to rename your iPhone or iPad

 A mini-overlay anchored to the insertion point instructs you to take an image or scan a document using your selected iOS device.
 To abort the operation, hit Cancel on your iOS device or in the mini-overlay on the computer.

 4) Your iOS device’s camera immediately springs into action, ready to take a photo.

 Take a photo by tapping the shutter button on the iOS device, then choose Use Photo to have it automatically inserted into the document on your Mac, or tap Retake to take a better one.